How to Become a Medical Claims Adjuster

 Step 1: Get a Degree

-Although it is not a strict requirement, having a bachelor's degree may offer increased job opportunities for aspiring medical claims adjusters.
+Although it is not a strict requirement, having a bachelor's degree offers increased job opportunities for aspiring medical claims adjusters.
 Having a strong background in medicine or healthcare is optimal.
-Programs in related areas, such as business or accounting, can give students the strong math, communication and negotiation skills needed to thrive in a business environment.
+Programs in business or accounting give students the strong math, communication, and negotiation skills needed to thrive in a business environment.

 Step 2: Gain Experience

 Having prior experience in medical insurance or claims processing is required or preferred by many employers.
-Individuals may gain necessary experience by working in medical office or in a related area, such as medical billing.
-Experience negotiating settlements, maintaining claims files and evaluating fraudulent claims can also be beneficial.
+Individuals gain necessary experience by working in medical office or in a related area, such as medical billing.
+Experience negotiating settlements, maintaining claims files, and evaluating fraudulent claims is also beneficial.

 Step 3: Become Licensed

 Some medical claims adjusters need licensure; specific laws vary from state-to-state.
-Some states allow claims adjusters working for large companies to work under the company's license, while other states mandate that all adjusters be licensed to practice.
-Licensure requirements usually include a minimum age, proof of completed education and passing a license examination.
-Other licensure requirements may include a criminal background check, submitting fingerprints for state records and paying a license fee.
+Some states allow claims adjusters working for large companies to work under the company's license, while other states mandate all adjusters be licensed to practice.
+Licensure requirements include a minimum age, proof of completed education, and passing a license examination.
+Other licensure requirements include a criminal background check, submitting fingerprints for state records, and paying a license fee.

-- Consider becoming certified.
 Voluntary certifications and designations are available through professional organizations, such as the Society of Registered Professional Adjusters (RPA) or the International Claim Association (ICA).
+In some cases, earning voluntary certification can increase job opportunities.
 Most certifications and designations require applicants to have at least five years of experience in the field.
 Other requirements include passing a test and completing some continuing education credits every year.